Zokol/WikiDoc/README.md

     Wiki Documentation Reader

-@author: Heikki Juva, heikki@juva.lu
+Author: Heikki Juva, heikki@juva.lu
-@date: 28.06.2013
+Date: 28.06.2013

-@description: This program can be used to link project files to wiki-based documentation of the files.
+Description: This program can be used to link project files to wiki-based documentation of the files.
+Tested with Mediawiki and GitHub-wiki.

 Requirements:
   - Online wiki-site